← Back to Blog

 Retail Inventories See Similar Growth

-In addition to the wholesale sector, retail inventories also experienced a 0.2% rise in July compared to the previous month, ending at $809.3 million.
+In addition to the wholesale sector, retail inventories also experienced a 0.2% rise in July compared to the previous month, ending at $809.3 billion.
 This represented a year-over-year increase of 1.6%.
 Similar to wholesale inventories, the June retail inventory figures were confirmed as unrevised at 0.2% growth.

 Trade Deficit Expands in July